MathOptInterface: a data structure for mathematical optimization problems: Literature review

 CVXPY \citep{diamond2016cvxpy} is a modeling language for convex optimization in Python.
 A notable feature of CVXPY is that it is based on disciplined convex programming \citep{grant2006disciplined}; this is a key difference from many other modeling languages, including JuMP.
 The rules of disciplined convex programming mean that the convexity of a user-provided function can be inferred at construction time in an axiomatic way.
-This has numerous benefits for computation, but restricts the user to formulating models with a reduced set of operators (called \textit{atoms}), for which the convexity of the atom is known.
+This has numerous benefits for computation, but restricts the user to formulating models with a reduced set of operators (called \textit{atoms}), for which the convexity of the atom is known. \revisionb{Recent upgrades to CVXPY have added support for log-log convex programming and quasi-convex programming \citep{agrawal2019disciplined}.
+CVXPY also supports mixed-integer programs.}

 One feature of CVXPY that the re-write of JuMP does inherit is the concept of a \textit{reduction}.
 A reduction is a transformation of one problem into an equivalent form.
 Reductions allow CVXPY to re-write models formulated by the user into equivalent models that solvers accept \citep{cvxpy_rewriting}.
-Examples of reductions implemented in CVXPY include \texttt{Complex2Real}, which lifts complex-valued variables into the real domain by introducing variables for the real and imaginary terms, and \texttt{FlipObjective}, which converts a minimization objective into a maximization objective, and vice versa.
+Examples of reductions implemented in CVXPY include \texttt{Complex2Real}, which lifts complex-valued variables into the real domain by introducing variables for the real and imaginary terms, and \revisionb{\texttt{Dgp2Dcp}, which converts a disciplined geometric program into a disciplined convex program \citep{agrawal2019disciplined}}.
 Reductions can be chained together to form a sequence of reductions.
-CVXPY uses pre-defined chains of reductions to convert problems from the disciplined convex programming form given by the user into a standard form required by a solver.
+CVXPY uses pre-defined chains of reductions to convert problems from the form given by the user into a standard form required by a solver.

 \revision{Constraint transformations have also been explored in the context of the constraint programming language MiniZinc \citep{nethercote2007minizinc}.
 MiniZinc is a standalone modeling language similar to AMPL and GAMS.
 To communicate with solvers, MiniZinc compiles problems formulated by the user into a low-level file format called FlatZinc \citep{marriott2008design}.
 During this compilation step, the user's model is rewritten into a form supported by the targeted solver.
 In particular, MiniZinc allows users to write constraints such as \texttt{alldifferent}$(\mathbf{x})$, which enforces that no two elements in the vector $\mathbf{x}$ can take the same value.
 These constraints can be either passed directly to constraint programming solvers, or reformulated into a mixed-integer linear program by including a redefinition file in the model's source code.
 MiniZinc provides a default library of redefinition files which can be chosen by the user.
 However, if the user has advanced knowledge of their problem and solver, they can write a new definition that will be used in-place of the default transform \citep{brand2008flexible,belov2016improved}.}